 Kathy Webb, OSHA Calument City area director, said, “A man died, tragically, and his family, friends, and co-workers are left to suffer an overwhelming loss.
 Coilplus needs to make immediate changes to its safety and health programs to ensure workers are guarded from machine hazards at its facilities, nationwide.”

 Many of the potential injuries that employees dealing with large machinery can possibly sustain are life-threatening.
 Furthermore, several steps in machine safety procedures can often be taken to ensure that fatal accidents do not occur in the workplace.
 In the case of the accident listed, here, adequate handrails, guarding, and lockout devices would have made the difference between life and death.
-It is incumbent upon the safety-leader to utilize those resources available, such as an OSHA-approved training course or on-site inspection, to mitigate such a disaster.
+It is incumbent upon the safety-leader to utilize those resources available, such as an OSHA-Authorized training course or on-site inspection, to mitigate such a disaster.

 Forklift safety issues took center stage in a Sept.
 8, 2016 inspection by the U.S. Department of Labor’s Occupational Safety and Health Administration.
 Alliance Ground International was issued a number of citations to the cargo-handling company.
 The citations, nine in total, range from “willful” to “other-than-serious” in classification and were the result of a March investigation of the company’s O’Hare airport facility, prompted by an anonymous complaint.
 OSHA has attached a proposed penalty of $338,881 to the violations.
 Alliance Ground International is a major cargo-handling company and their clients include, Amerijet, Delta, Finnair, Transaero, and Virgin.